-All of the above fees are reviewed on an annual basis and are published on the Council's website under "Fees and Charges".
-A hard copy of the fees and charges can be viewed on request.

-Registered charities and non profit making organisations may be exempt from paying a fee to street trade.

-A written request for exemption must be provided to the Council on letter headed paper and be signed by a responsible person such as a Director or Trustee of the Charity.
-This letter may then be emailed to the Council's Licensing Unit at: licensingunit@cannockchasedc.gov.uk
+- 9.2 All street trading fees are reviewed on an annual basis and are published on the Council's website under "Fees and Charges". - 9.3 Registered charities and non-profit making organisations who wish to street trade, may be exempt from paying a fee.
+A written request for a fee exemption must be provided to the Licensing Unit on the Charity's letter headed paper which must be signed by a responsible person such as a Director or Trustee of the Charity.